 Avoiding Contract Termination – Construction Default Litigation and ADR

 Defaults and terminations of contracts on major construction projects are last resort actions that should be preceded by concerted efforts to mitigate the circumstances that have brought the parties to the brink of legal action.
 Andrews Myers, P.C., represents owners and developers, general contractors, subcontractors or suppliers in scenarios of threatened termination or alleged default.
-Simultaneous with exploring all remedies to prevent contract termination, we advise clients on the prudent steps to protect their rights and significantly reduce potential liabilities if the contractor relationship cannot be salvaged.
+Simultaneous with exploring all remedies to prevent construction contract termination, we advise clients on the prudent steps to protect their rights and significantly reduce potential liabilities if the contractor relationship cannot be salvaged.

 Our firm is a recognized leader in construction law and litigation, with over 20 years of experience with construction default claims and related disputes such as construction claims and mechanics’ liens.
 Based in Houston, we serve clients in Harris County, surrounding coastal Texas counties and statewide, including: